X-GS: An Extensible Framework for Perceiving and Thinking via 3D Gaussian Splatting: Method

-where $\odot$ denotes element-wise masking.
-The validity mask $\mathbf{V}$ serves two vital purposes.
-Primarily, it acts as a filter for unannotated or background regions that yield meaningless zero-vectors in the target grid $\mathbf{G}^\star$, preventing the 3D Gaussians from incorrectly learning empty features.
-Secondarily, it masks out padded, out-of-bounds coordinates that arise from maintaining rigid batched tensor shapes at large grid offsets, ensuring the loss is strictly evaluated on robust semantic data.

-When $s=1$, the formulation reduces to standard dense semantic supervision.
-However, for a generic stride $s > 1$, the custom kernel correctly reduces the number of supervised pixels by a factor of $s^2$.
-This explicit reduction yields a proportional $s^2\times$ savings in both the memory bandwidth required for rasterizing the deep semantic features and the computational overhead of the loss evaluation, keeping the entire optimization comfortably within real-time constraints.
+During optimization, we compute a combined L1 and cosine similarity loss between the rendered sparse features and the ground-truth features.
+We pair this with a binary validity mask to filter out unannotated background regions (preventing Gaussians from learning empty features) and to handle out-of-bounds coordinates.
+By using a stride of $s$, our custom rasterizer explicitly reduces the number of supervised pixels by a factor of $s^2$.
+This yields a proportional $s^2\times$ savings in both memory bandwidth and computational overhead, keeping the entire optimization within real-time constraints.

-\paragraph{Parallel Pipeline Architecture.} To integrate these individual components into a highly efficient workflow, we employ a heavily parallelized system architecture, as illustrated in Figure~\ref{fig:overview}.
-The VQ codebook update is executed as soon as the Vision Foundation Model (VFM) completes encoding an incoming keyframe.
-Simultaneously, we initiate a ``Grid-Sampled Target Prefetching'' operation on the full-resolution semantic map generated by the VFM.
-Because operations across different spatial grid offsets are mutually independent, we allocate multiple background workers to extract and buffer the grid-sampled targets well in advance of the actual optimization loop.
+\paragraph{Parallelized Pipeline.} To integrate these individual components into a highly efficient workflow, we employ a pipeline with highly parallelized scheduling, as illustrated in Figure~\ref{fig:overview}.
+The VQ codebook update is executed as soon as the VFM completes encoding an incoming keyframe.
+Simultaneously, we initiate a ``grid-sampled target prefetching'' operation on the semantic map.
+Because operations across different grid offsets are mutually independent, we allocate multiple background workers to extract and buffer the grid-sampled targets well in advance of the actual optimization loop.

-Crucially, to maintain system stability and computational efficiency, we strictly decouple the geometry and appearance updates from the semantic updates.
-During the semantic optimization phase, all foundational parameters of the 3D Gaussians (i.e., position, scale, rotation, opacity, and color) remain frozen.
-Conversely, the learned semantic logits and VQ codebooks are strictly excluded from the base tracking and mapping steps.
-By synergizing the memory-efficient VQ module, the reduced computational footprint of our grid-based semantic supervision, and this multi-threaded alternating optimization schedule, our system achieves comprehensive semantic enrichment while consistently maintaining real-time performance at $\sim$15~FPS.
+Crucially, to maintain system stability and reduce peak computational load, we decouple the geometry and appearance updates from the semantic updates.
+During the semantic distillation phase, all other parameters of the 3D Gaussians (i.e., position, scale, rotation, opacity, and color) remain frozen.
+Conversely, the learned semantic logits and VQ codebooks are strictly excluded from the base tracking and mapping phases.
+By synergizing the memory-efficient VQ module, the reduced computational footprint of our grid-based semantic supervision, and this multi-threaded alternating optimization schedule, our system achieves comprehensive semantic enrichment while consistently maintaining real-time performance.